arrufat/zymbol/README.md

 ```

 Then browse to <http://localhost:8080>.
 The page lets you type an expression, choose the differentiation variable, and calls the compiled WASM module to print the symbolic derivative.
 The build enables `rdynamic` so every exported Zig function stays visible to JavaScript.

+Changes pushed to `master` are deployed automatically to <https://arrufat.github.io/zymbol> via the GitHub Actions workflow in `.github/workflows/pages.yml`, which builds with the latest Zig master toolchain.